adam-beckett-1999/HA-Rounded-Dashboard/README.md

 ---

 ### Light slider cards:
-The light slider cards come in two forms, for a standard yellow/white light and for a full colour light.
+Two styles, for a standard yellow/white light and for a full colour light.
 The slider controls brightness, and press-and-hold action on the card brings up the more-info panel for the light entity.

 You can use 'aspect_ratio: 1/1' to make the card square.
 Eg.
 ```